 If you've arrived at this page because you seem to have spent most of your life dieting, only to find that after a while you've gained back the weight you lost plus some extra pounds, then you can take comfort in realising that you are not alone

 A couple of innocent biscuits can add up to 200 calories.
 Those 200 calories, if maintained every day, can add up to one and a half stone of extra fat over 12 months.

-But sometimes habits run much deeper than those extra couple of biscuits and have become compulsive or emotional eating.
-It feeds something inside of us and generally it's something that's missing and so no amount of food is ever going to fill that emotional craving or hunger.
+But sometimes habits run much deeper than those extra biscuits and have become compulsive or emotional eating.
+It feeds something inside of us, something that's missing, and so no amount of food is ever going to fill that emotional craving or hunger.

 You may have successfully reduced your weight in the past and that may have been for a month, a year or longer.
 But something triggered that eating habit, something inside of you said its time to eat again.

 Often it can be small simple thing such as having a bad day at work and seeking comfort in the crisps, biscuits, wine or any other treat that will make you feel better.

 Dieting alone will usually end in failure for most people as there are many other factors to be taken into consideration, and from my experience, dieting can leave people feeling sad and miserable, which then fuels the emotional eating urge.
 Therefore learning to recognise and working with your emotional triggers is the first step.

 Stress and anxiety exist at some point in most peoples lives.
 At times of stress and anxiety, our bodies can go into fight or flight mode and when it does our bodies produce cortisol and other hormones.

 These hormones help to deal with what's at hand, but if cortisol is too high for too long, it can increase the amount of fat you hold in your belly.